Alejogb1/job-board/blog-data/do-pod-replicas-share-read-only-file-systems-from-the-image.md

 id: "do-pod-replicas-share-read-only-file-systems-from-the-image"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 It’s a frequently encountered question, and a fundamental aspect of understanding containerized environments like Kubernetes pods.
 The core issue revolves around how containers within a pod, particularly the replicas, access the filesystem originating from the container image.
 The short answer is yes, pod replicas typically share read-only file systems derived directly from their respective container images.
 However, as is often the case in software, the devil is in the details.

 My past experience on a large-scale microservices project, where we were running hundreds of pods handling various backend tasks, highlighted just how crucial understanding this mechanism is.
 Initially, we assumed every instance had a fully isolated writable volume, which led to some unexpected data loss issues during scaling events.
 We had incorrectly modified files in-place inside the container itself, which of course was not the proper design pattern.
 It was a painful lesson, but a great example of how even seasoned developers can fall victim to misunderstanding the underlying technology.

 Here’s the breakdown: when a container image is built, it typically consists of layers.
 These layers represent the files and directories added at each step of the build process.
 Think of it like a stack of read-only slices, where each layer builds upon the previous one.
 When you deploy a pod and its replicas, each replica gets instantiated with an identical read-only copy of this layered filesystem as defined by the image manifest.
 This ensures consistency across all instances.

-The crucial takeaway here is that changes made *within* a running container are usually not persistent unless they're directed into specific volumes that are mounted separately (and thus are not read-only).
-These volumes can be either *ephemeral*, existing only for the lifetime of the pod, or *persistent*, surviving pod restarts.
+The crucial takeaway here is that changes made _within_ a running container are usually not persistent unless they're directed into specific volumes that are mounted separately (and thus are not read-only).
+These volumes can be either _ephemeral_, existing only for the lifetime of the pod, or _persistent_, surviving pod restarts.
 Modifications done to the container's root filesystem in-place within the running instance of the container are lost on restart.

 Now, let's illustrate this with some concrete examples.
 I’ll provide snippets in pseudo-yaml, simulating how these settings typically appear in a kubernetes pod definition, along with python code examples to demonstrate file access.